 This course retrieves the contributions of women throughout Christian history.
 It seeks to understand women's experience in mission and examine their agency in developing and sustaining Christian practices.
-The goals are: (a) to glean wisdom from the women we encounter in order to practice mission and social witness with ethical integrity and theological depth in our place and time, and (b) to further develop lives of inquiry and scholarship in an interdisciplinary way, and (c) to imagine new ways to address current contexts and global situations in light of women's experience and witness.
+The goals are: (a) to glean wisdom from the women we encounter in order to practice mission and social witness with ethical integrity and theological depth in our place and time, (b) to further develop lives of inquiry and scholarship in an interdisciplinary way, and (c) to imagine new ways to address current contexts and global situations in light of women's experience and witness.
+Counts as Black Church Studies elective or as MIS restricted elective.